Mindfulness Resources

-Many resources have been popping up in response to the pandemic to help people deal with the uncertain circumstances, staying at home indefinitely, and the anxiety that comes from all of it.
+I created this list of resources during the pandemic to help people deal with the uncertain circumstances, staying at home indefinitely, and the anxiety that comes from all of it.

 MOBILE APPS